 For our experiments, we use the four pseudoscientific topics considered for the creation of our ground-truth dataset.
 We initially perform a search query on YouTube and randomly select one video from the top 20 search results for each topic.
 Then, we watch the selected video, obtain its top ten recommended videos, and randomly select one.
 Again, we watch that selected video and randomly choose one of its top ten recommendations.
 This simulates the behavior of a user who watches videos based on recommendations, selecting the next video randomly from among the top ten recommendations until he reaches five hops (i.e., six total videos viewed), thus ending a single live random walk.
-We repeat this process for 50 random walks for each search term related to our pseudoscientific topics while automatically classifying each video we visit.
-We perform this experiment with all three Google accounts (logged-in users), the user with no profile (browser), and the YouTube Data API between December 20-31, 2020.
+We repeat this process for 50 random walks for each search query related to each pseudoscientific topics while automatically classifying each video we visit.
+For topics with two search queries (i.e., COVID-19), we perform the experiment twice and average their results.
+We also ensure that the same video is not selected twice within the same random walk and that all random walks of a user profile performed for the same topic are unique.
+We perform this experiment with all three Google accounts (logged-in users), the user with no profile (browser), and the YouTube Data API during December, 2020.